MadStad Engineering proudly announces our new adjustable windshield brackets for the 2012-2014 Suzuki DL650 V-Strom!

 This also means that the stock shield (and the accessory shield) WILL NOT WORK with the new MadStad brackets.
 We don’t believe this is much of an inconvenience because the new stock shield is not that big, not that wide, and on our brackets it would have stuck out too far out from the rider anyway.

-There are three windshield styles shown in the gallery on this page: the Adventure and the Spyder and the Sport SD We have the Adventure and Sport SD styles available in three sizes and four colors to suit just about any rider.
+There are two windshield styles shown in the gallery on this page: the Adventure and the Sport SD available in three sizes and four colors to suit just about any rider.

 Please visit our Windshields page to see all the available colors.
 The rider shown in the last two photos is 5’10” (178 cm) tall and his shield is the Adventure style 18" (500 mm) tall which is perfect for him with the brackets bolted into the lowest set of dashboard holes.
 This size shield is good for riders up to about this height, so if you are 5'11" to 6'1" or so, choose the 20" size (which is not only taller, it's a bit wider too).
 For riders taller than that we recommend our 22” (550 mm) size shield.